muldjord/skyscraper/README.md

 * Add '--replace' for use with ranged scraping.
 So it will write the gamelist, but only for those entries that are in the range.
 The rest are kept from the existing gamelist entries.

 #### Version 2.8.0 (In progress, unreleased)
-* Now preserves EmulationStaton gamelist.xml metadata unless new incoming data exists.
-This means ES specific data such as 'hidden' and 'favorite' will always be preserved
+* Now tries to preserve EmulationStaton gamelist.xml metadata unless new incoming data exists
+* Now tries to preserve AttractMode romlist metadata unless new incoming data exists

 #### Version 2.7.8 (21st October 2018)
 * Added CRC32 checksum attribute to 'screenscraper' pass